Stone (2010 film): Plot

 Young mother Madylyn Mabry puts her daughter to bed while her husband Jack watches golf on television.
 After the child is asleep, Madylyn goes downstairs and announces that she is leaving Jack.
-Jack runs upstairs to the bedroom and holds their daughter out the window, threatening to drop her if Madylyn leaves, but Madylyn acquiesces.
+Jack runs upstairs to the bedroom and holds their daughter out the window, threatening to drop her if Madylyn leaves, and Madylyn acquiesces.

 Decades later, Jack and Madylyn return home from church for a quiet afternoon.
 He watches TV and drinks in his usual potion.
 Late that night, a call wakes them.
 Jack picks up the phone and hears a woman's voice.
 Jack reports to work at a prison, where he is a parole officer.
 He is called into the warden's office, and his upcoming retirement becomes a topic.
 Jack requests that he be allowed to keep all of his inmates until he leaves to see them through until review.

 Jack has a new case: Inmate Gerald Creeson, who visits Jack's office.
 The inmate insists that he likes to be called Stone.
 Stone asks Jack if he can help him to be released early.
 Stone begins to ask questions about Jack's relationship with his wife.
 Jack explains that he does not want to discuss his wife and that they are there to talk about his case.
 Stone later phones his wife Lucetta from prison.